-While most of the Social Security Disability application is fairly straightforward, some parts are a little ambiguous.
-It can be hard to know what information the Social Security Administration (SSA) is looking for as it evaluates your claim.
+While most of the Social Security Disability application for SSDI and Supplemental Security Income (SSI) is fairly straightforward, some parts are a little ambiguous.
+It can be hard to know what information the Social Security Administration (SSA) is looking for as it evaluates your disability claim.

-Assuming you already know the basics, like your name, Social Security number and the name of your spouse, here are nine secrets that will help strengthen your disability application (and hopefully lead to an approval).
+Your local Social Security Office can provide a disability starter kit to help you apply.
+You can also order the kit online.
+Assuming you already know the basics, like your name, Social Security number and the name of your spouse, here are nine secrets that will help strengthen your disability application (and hopefully lead to a benefit approval).

 1. Determine when your disability began to interfere with your ability to work

 The SSA will ask for the date you became unable to work due to your condition (question No. 10).
 Think long and hard about this one.
-The date you write down will determine how much backpay you receive.
+The date you write down will determine how much Social Security benefit backpay you receive.

 2. List every condition that limits your abilities to work

-Not just the one you think will lead to an approval.
+Not just the one you think will lead to an approval for SSD benefits.
 You never know if a combination of conditions may classify you as disabled.